FDA investigating baby's death linked to probiotic given by hospital

 It is not clear which hospital administered the probiotic now being investigated by the FDA.
 An agency spokesperson did not immediately respond to a request for comment.

+In a separate warning letter Friday, the FDA also alleged Infinant Health had overstepped its boundaries as a dietary supplement manufacturer.
+Medical claims about the product were on par with an "unapproved new drug and unlicensed biological product" that would be illegal to sell in the U.S.

+The company is planning to continue distributing its "Evivo powder product" for consumers to buy, Infinant Health's spokesperson said.
+They also intend "to work with the FDA toward approval of the use of our MCT oil product in hospital settings."

-In a May news release, Infinant Health had claimed its Evivo probiotic is "widely used by parents" as well as in hospitals and neonatal intensive care units "throughout the U.S."
+In a May news release, Infinant Health had claimed its Evivo probiotics are "widely used by parents" as well as in hospitals and neonatal intensive care units "throughout the U.S."

-Infinite Health makes a number of claims about its Evivo product, including that babies fed the probiotic have better sleep, less diaper rash and "a healthy gut microbiome."
+Infinant Health makes a number of claims about its Evivo product for consumers, including that babies fed the probiotic have better sleep, less diaper rash and "a healthy gut microbiome."

 "For parents asking, 'Should I give my baby probiotics?' note that 80% of our immune system is in our gut.
 It's imperative to care for your baby's gut microbiome today to give them a strong foundation for good health," the company says.